IBM/cloud-native-starter-security-workshop/workshop/p-sec-exercise-03/README.md

 kubectl replace -f $ROOT_FOLDER/web-api-secure/deployment/web-api-sa.yaml
 ```

-This will recreate the articles and web-api pods.
+#### Step 3: This will recreate the articles and web-api pods.
 Check with:

 ```sh
 kubectl get pods